sdujyf/sdujyf.github.io/_pages/about.md

 Looking to the future, I am currently applying for the PHD/Mphil program of 26Fall.
 If you are interested in any aspect of me that I would like to chat about and collaborate with, please email me at sdujyf[at]mail.sdu.edu.cn

 # 🔥 News
+- *2024.07.05*: &nbsp;🎉🎉 Our paper  has been accepted by Neurocomputing
 - *2024.04.19*: &nbsp;🎉🎉 Our paper  has been accepted by 2024 5th International Conference on Computer Vision, Image and Deep Learning (CVIDL)

 # 📝 Publications